To appropriately understand the design of our car, we first have to clarify what forces apply on the car.

 To get a better understanding of our design process, we sectioned it into three aspects:

-Aerodynamic research and development (CFD analysis) In this section we will show you our design process on the example of our side pods.
-To understand the design of our car’s side pods, we first need to clarify their function.
+In this section we will show you our design process on the example of our side pods.

 The primary goal of the side pod is to guide the airflow behind the open volume of the front wheels away from the rear wheels.
 Additionally, the side pods should prevent the unavoidable turbulent air created in the wake of the front wheels from interfering with laminar flow areas further downstream.